 Emily volunteers with various youth organizations, works for her local University of Wisconsin-Extension Office, geocaches, bikes, knits, reads and avidly seeks the perfect balance of work and leisure.
 Knowing that we don’t know each others’ story and everyone is just trying their best every day, she uses her past experiences in suffering and strives to keep an open mind of inclusivity.
 There is no sin in keeping it real, either, so let’s rejoice in humanity.

 Sister Sarah Hennessy is a Franciscan Sister of Perpetual Adoration based in La Crosse, Wisconsin.
 She grew up in North Carolina as an active Quaker and became a Catholic in 2000.
 For her, Jesus’ Messy Business includes falling in love with Christ AND with the People of God!
-Her heart is on fire for the Hispanic community, poetry, playing guitar and accompanying people through birth, death and the living that comes in between.
+Her heart is on fire for the Hispanic community, poetry, singing and accompanying people through birth, death and the living that comes in between.
 She currently ministers as the perpetual adoration coordinator at St. Rose Convent, as a Mary of the Angels Chapel tour guide, and a volunteer at Franciscan Hospitality House.

 Michael Krueger first met Sister Julia in La Crosse, Wisconsin, as an undergraduate student at Viterbo University and dishwasher at St. Rose Convent.
 She was the only sister who didn’t leave a generous tip.
 (All joking aside, the one and only tip he actually received was the priceless call to FSPA affiliation in 2009).
 He credits that “top-notch Franciscan education” for putting him on a path to La Crosse’s Place of Grace Catholic Worker House (where he lived for two-and-a-half years), SOA peace vigils, work with developmentally disabled adults (inspired by Jean Vanier and L’Arche), commitment to social justice and a chance dinner with Roy Bourgeois.
 He currently lives near Madison with his wife and young daughter, and recently joined efforts to begin a Catholic Worker community there.